BenGriffiths/pdo-mysqli-pagination/README.md

 PDO MySQLi Pagination class is a PHP pagination class that will work with either PDO, or MySQLi.
 The outputted pagination is served in an Unordered List, and the options are extensive.

-### Contribute

-I'd love to see other people's contributions, so please fork away and submit any pull requests!

 ## Options

 All you need to do is include the file, set the options, and then you can work with the data as is.
 Here's the different options that are available: